pforret/blog.splashing/_topic/sport/rowing.md

 ---
 # Sport: rowing

-Rowing is the act of propelling a boat using the motion of oars in the water by displacing water to propel the boat forward.
-Rowing and paddling are similar.
-However, rowing requires oars to have a mechanical connection with the boat, while paddles  are hand-held and have no mechanical connection.
+Rowing is the act of propelling a human-powered watercraft using the sweeping motions of oars to  displace water and generate reactional propulsion.
+Rowing is functionally similar to paddling, but rowing requires oars to be mechanically attached to  the boat, and the rower drives the oar like a lever, exerting force in the same direction as the  boat's travel; while paddles are completely hand-held and have no attachment to the boat, and are  driven like a cantilever, exerting force opposite to the intended direction of the boat.
 In some strict terminologies, using oars for propulsion may be termed either pulling or rowing,  with different definitions for each.
+Where these strict terminologies are used, the definitions are reversed depending on the context.

 ## Unsplash photos